Joan-Adhiambo/yolo/explanation.md

       - frontend-deployment.yaml
       - frontend-service.yaml
       - mongo-statefulset.yaml
-      - backend-ingress.yaml
 - Added persistent volume setup.
-- Backend ingress controller configuration and deployment testing.
 - Updated documentation (README.md and explanation.md).
 - Used descriptive commit messages to track progress clearly.

 # Debbungging and Testing
 - During deployment, I encountered issues such as:
-- CORS errors between frontend and backend (resolved using backend-ingress and enabling cors to be true in rules).
-- Connection refused errors, this one also was resolved by configuring backend-ingress to allow  routing of traffic to backend without exposing it externally.
+- Connection refused errors, this one also was resolved by using port forwading.
 - After debugging, the was successfully accessible and was able to add products and confirm data persistence.

 # Docker Image Tagging and Naming